MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/postgresql-support.md

 The following sections show the classic Spring Boot application usage scenarios.

 > [!IMPORTANT]
 > Passwordless connection uses Azure AD authentication.
 To use Azure AD authentication, you should set the Azure AD admin user first.
-Only an Azure AD Admin user can create and enable users for Azure AD-based authentication.
-For more information, see the [Create an Azure Database for PostgreSQL instance and set up the admin user](configure-spring-data-jdbc-with-azure-postgresql.md#create-an-azure-database-for-postgresql-instance-and-set-up-the-admin-user) section of [Use Spring Data JDBC with Azure Database for PostgreSQL](configure-spring-data-jdbc-with-azure-postgresql.md).
+Only an Azure AD admin user can create and enable users for Azure AD-based authentication.
+For more information, see [Use Spring Data JDBC with Azure Database for PostgreSQL](configure-spring-data-jdbc-with-azure-postgresql.md).

 ### Connect to Azure PostgreSQL locally without password